 An essential part of iA Writer, the Library is a feature you will use daily to store, organize and retrieve your documents.

-As we develop our apps on all platforms natively, we do our best for the look and feel of the Library in each version to be as intuitive as possible.
+As we developed our apps on all platforms natively, we do our best for the look and feel of the Library in each version to be as intuitive as possible.

-On iA Writer for macOS, the Library should seem familiar to users of Finder and Mail.
+On iA Writer for iPadOS, the Library should seem familiar to Apple users as it is inspired by Files.

 Reveal and Conceal the Library

 You can open and close the Library in 2 different ways:

 |Two-fingers swipe from left to right||Two-fingers swipe from right to left|

 |Click the left button in the top-left of the title bar||Same|